aafulei/cppp5e/07-classes/README.md

 **Answer:**

- No. Because when `vec` is being value initialized, its elements are default initialized.
+No, the declaration is legal.
+Because when `vec` is being value initialized, its elements are default initialized.
 However, there is no default constructor in class `NoDefault`.

 ### Exercise 7.45